Eyck Freymann

 Eyck Freymann was a CWP fellow for 2022-23.
 Previously he was a doctoral candidate in China Studies at the University of Oxford, where he researches the geopolitics of climate change.
 He is Director of Indo-Pacific and global pandemic coverage at Greenmantle, a New York-based advisory firm, and a Non-Resident Research Fellow with the China Maritime Studies Institute at the U.S. Naval War College.

-In the 2022–23 academic year he will be a joint Fellow at the Arctic Initiative at the Harvard Kennedy School’s Belfer Center for Science and International Affairs and the Columbia-Harvard China & the World Program.
+In the 2022–23 academic year he was a joint Fellow at the Arctic Initiative at the Harvard Kennedy School’s Belfer Center for Science and International Affairs and the Columbia-Harvard China & the World Program.

 Freymann holds two masters degrees in China Studies: the first from Harvard University and the second from the University of Cambridge, where he was a Harvard-UK Henry Scholar.
 He earned his bachelors degree cum laude with highest honors in East Asian History from Harvard College.